zyx-db/db/README.md

  - For our BTree when we need a new node, we need to get a new page.
 Likewise, we need to delete our page when removing a node.
 The disk manager's new / delete page interface is essentially the dynamic memory allocation for our data structures.

 # notes

-TODO create script to generate a fresh database file

 usage from fresh install: